It takes both to meet your compounding needs

 - (IVPB, Syringe, CRRT)

-CAPS offers two 503B outsourcing facilities registered with the FDA to dispense non-patient-specific CSPs.
+CAPS offers three 503B outsourcing facilities registered with the FDA to dispense non-patient-specific CSPs.

 - Anesthesia Syringes